 The person is very nervous, depressed, low spirited in nature.
 The depression is mingled with anxiety and feels as if he would loss his mind, feels restless and insomnia due to worry or grief from loss of job/of business/of property and/or loss of reputation etc. Melancholic in nature.

-2. Do not scrub the skin or burst the pimples.
+- Do not scrub the skin or burst the pimples, acne or boils.
 This may push the infection further down, causing more blocking, swelling, and redness.

-3. Avoid popping your pimples, as this makes scarring on your face.
+- Avoid popping your pimples, as this makes scarring.

-5. Hold the mobiles or telephone away from the face when talking, as it is likely to contain sebum and skin residue.
+- Hold the mobiles or telephone away from the face, chest and hips, as it is likely to contain sebum and skin residue.

-6. Select makeup for your sensitive skin and avoid oil-based cosmetics products.
+- Select makeup, soups/body wash and shampoo for your sensitive skin and avoid cream-based cosmetics products.

-8. Don’t use greasy hair products, such as those containing cocoa butter.
+- Don’t use greasy hair and skin products, such as those containing artificial creams or lubricants.

-10. Several acne medicines also increase the risk of sunburn.
+- Almost all acne allopathic medicines increase the risk of infection and risk of sunburn.

 Prevention

-It isn’t enough to understand what causes acne.
-You should also take steps to stop pimples before they pop up.
+It isn’t enough to understand what causes acne, pimples and abscesses, take steps to stop pimples before they pop up.

-• Use oil-free skin-care products.
+- Use oil-free skin-care products.
 Look for “non comedogenic” skin-care products, which don’t clog pores.
-Noncomedogenic products are less likely to result in acne breakouts.
+Noncomedogenic products are less likely to result in skin infections breakouts.

-• Don’t sleep in your makeup.
-Removing all traces of makeup before bedtime keeps your pores open and prevents acne.
+- Don’t sleep in your makeup.
+Removing all traces of makeup before bedtime keeps your pores open and prevents infections.
 Sometimes, warm water isn’t enough to remove makeup.
 “You will usually need to use oil-free makeup remover wipes in addition to your cleanser,” notes Harth.

-P. S: This article is only for doctors having good knowledge about Homeopathy and allopathy, for learning purpose(s).
+P. S: This article is only for doctors and students having good knowledge about Homeopathy and allopathy.

 For proper consultation and treatment, please visit our clinic.